 Here’s the completed cold frame ready to be stained/varnished or painted.

-Here’s some tools which we used that were extremely useful in building this cold frame which we think are worth the investment.
+Here’s some tools which we used that were extremely useful in building this cold frame which we found were worth the investment: